GOItPadma/GOItPadma/README.md

 </ul>-->
 🔭 I’m currently working on Google Earth Engine based projects </a>.<br>
 <!-- 👯 I’m looking to collaborate on appllying machine learning techniques related to natural hazards<br> !-->
-💬 Ask me about GIS and Spatial Analysis.
-I am a regular contributor to the GIS Stack Exchange Community.<br>
+💬 Ask me about GIS and Spatial Analysis. <br>

 <br>
 <a href="https://gis.stackexchange.com/users/181131/padmanabha"><img src="https://gis.stackexchange.com/users/flair/181131.png?theme=dark" width="208" height="58" alt="profile for Padmanabha at Geographic Information Systems Stack Exchange, Q&amp;A for cartographers, geographers and GIS professionals" title="profile for Padmanabha at Geographic Information Systems Stack Exchange, Q&amp;A for cartographers, geographers and GIS professionals"></a>